Threaded Headset Service

 - Install bearing retainers into cup shaped races.

-- Place fork through head tube, and thread top race onto fork.
+- Place fork through head tube.

 - Install spacers and accessories as appropriate.